aldryn/aldryn-boilerplate-bootstrap3/docs/general/folder.rst

 templates/
 ----------

-All django templates should be allocated within the ``templates/`` folder.
+All Django templates should be allocated within the ``templates/`` folder.
 This also applies for apps or inclusion files.
 When using `Haml <http://haml.info/>`_, set your configuration so the templates get compiled into **/templates/**.